← Back

 MC1093912 (Updated) Microsoft Outlook for iOS/Android: Improved Contacts with profile enrichment and duplicate management

-(Updated) Microsoft Outlook for iOS/Android: Improved Contacts with profile enrichment and duplicate management Outlook Mobile for iOS and Android will get profile-enriched contacts and automatic duplicate contact management, rolling out from mid-July 2025 to February 2026, with no admin controls.
+(Updated) Microsoft Outlook for iOS/Android: Improved Contacts with profile enrichment and duplicate management Outlook Mobile for iOS/Android will unify and enrich contacts with org profiles and auto-hide duplicates, rolling out mid-July 2025 to May 2026; new features on by default, no admin controls.
 We’re enhancing the contact experience in.

 MC927963 (Updated) New Microsoft Outlook for Windows: People Hub improvements